prody/ProDy/doc/tutorials/prody_tutorial/basics.rst

    p38.getCoords()

-The get a list of all methods use tab completion, i.e. ``p38.<TAB>``.
+To get a list of all methods use tab completion, i.e. ``p38.<TAB>``.
 We will learn more about atom groups in the following chapters.

 Indexing
 ^^^^^^^^

-An individual :class:`.Atom` can be accessed by indexing atom group
+An individual :class:`.Atom` can be accessed by indexing :class:`.AtomGrou`
-instances:
+objects:

 .. ipython:: python